top of page

 Home Visit

-A home visit is schedule to determine the need for housing and willingness to partner with Habitat.
+A home visit is scheduled to determine the applicants need for housing and willingness to partner with Habitat.

 5.